oravar333/oravar333.github.io/publications.md

   <a href="/about" class="list-filter">About me</a>
 </div>
 ---
 This page is being updated.
-Please, in the meantime, check my latest publication info at [Google Scholar](https://scholar.google.com/citations?hl=en&user=GzaiunYAAAAJ)
+Please, in the meantime, check my latest publications info at [Google Scholar](https://scholar.google.com/citations?hl=en&user=GzaiunYAAAAJ).

 ---